altanai/tunnel-path-selection/draft-altanai-tsv-multipath_nested_tunnels.md

 --- abstract

-TODO Abstract
+This document identifies the real world problem of choosing a path when among simultaneously available multiple paths.
+It then shows the interoperability issues in multilevel tunnels on these paths, highlighting the shortcoming of the existing approaches to meet the load sharing and prioritization requirements.
+It proposes a holistic algorithmic approach to the decision making process.

 --- middle

 # Introduction

-This document identifies the problems around simultaneously multipath and multilevel tunnels.
-It further highights the interoperability issues with network and application level tunnels.
-Traditionaly, tunnels made up a secure interconnection called VPN and proivded a secure and private subnet to pass tarrfic between the tunnelled endpoints.
-This setup catered to enterprises and small private home networks alike.
-The egress points provided a gateway for outgoing traffic destinated for the internet but only after annoymizing the source.
-The protocols supported such network level tunneling include GRE, L2P, IPSec, OpenVPN and even propertiary protocols such as AutoVPN.
-With the advent of  QUIC, application level tunnels such as MASQUE is quickly gaining widespread adoption.
-However there are many usecases where network tunnels nest application tunnels which leads to large overheads in latency and quality of data.
+A path for sending data across a network can consist of a combination of many factors such as uplink, application layer protocol, tunneling protocol among others.
+For example TLS  operates above the network layer, SSH and Secure Real-time Transport Protocol (SRTP) [RFC 5764] operates at the application layer to carry data.
+Stream Control Transmission Protocol (SCTP), intended to tunnel signaling messages over IP networks, can encapsulate data as well.
+Tunneling can build a secure interconnection called Virtual Private Network(VPN) that provides a private subnet to pass traffic between the tunneled endpoints.
+This setup caters to enterprises and small private home networks alike.
+The protocols for such network level tunneling may include GRE, L2P, IPSec, WireGuard, OpenVPN and even proprietary protocols such as AutoVPN or custom implementtion over DTLS.
+Now multiple proxied stream- and datagram-based flows are possible inside an HTTP connection through the MASQUE which is build on QUIC.
+However there may be real world use-cases where network tunnels could nest application tunnels, which leads to large overheads in latency and quality of data.

 # Problem Statement
 Many network service providers create sharing and resiliency by making traffic to be split, load balanced across multiple uplinks or failover to standby when any of the exisitng uplinks fail.
 Many mordern implementations use traffic shaping policies based on the network metrics such as loss, latency.
 Others can  prioritize flows based on intelligent classification ML models.
 There are many application specific logic that improve the selection process and also encourage fairness however such system designs lacks reusability on both the control and data plane.